roryparker/Review-Bot/README.md

 # Warning - Just let others know

-A social network that uses a messaging platform to warn others about individuals professional and personal behavior.

-Warning helps individual users and businesses surround themselves with integrity inside and outside of work, while avoiding horrible and destructive parties leading to a toxic enviroment inside and outside of work.
-This network receives honest reviews from others in your professional and personal life.
+A social network that uses a reveiw and messaging platform to provide details on professional and personal behavior.
+This leads to increased integrity inside and outside of work, while avoiding enviroments that are the opposite.This network receives honest reviews from others in your professional and personal life.
 Reviews are seperated across two sections -

 * Work Life
 * Personal Life